Sort Lines Alphabetically or Numerically Online

 1. Paste or type your list into the text box above.

-3. Enable options like case-insensitive or natural sort if your list includes mixed text and numbers.
+4. Enable options like case-insensitive, natural sort, trim spaces, or remove duplicates if your list includes mixed text and numbers.

 Real-world use cases